chrstnmrys/OPenCV_Basics_MeXE4102_AdanCarlKenneth_RayosChristineMae/README.md

 Provide a step-by-step explanation of your methodology in bulleted form.
 Avoid paragraphs; focus on clarity and conciseness.

+Import Necessary Libraries
+- Load essential Python Libraries

+Da Vinci Paintings Image Folder
+- Directory containing Da Vinci painting images

+Load the Images
+- List and ensure the only successfully loaded images are added to the images list.
+- Load Images from dataset folder

+Process the Images
+- Apply OpenCV blurring techniques to every image

+Show a List of Image Filenames and Specify the filename of the image to process
+- Check if the target image exists in the folder

+Display different blurring technique on the table (Original Image, Gaussian Blur, Median Blur)
+- Original Image: Show the original painting image from the dataset.
+- Gaussian Blur: Apply gaussian blur to the image and show the result
+- Median Blur: Apply median blur to the image and show the result

 # IV.
 Conclusion
 Summarize your findings, challenges, and outcomes.